skipperkongen/try-pyinstaller/README.md

 # Using PyInstaller with Github Actions

-Example repo of using pyinstaller to create a desktop app.
+This repo shows you how to use pyinstaller to build and release a Python desktop app.
+The build script is based on the [Clipster Desktop](https://github.com/mc51/Clipster-Desktop) project on Github.

+You can use this project as a template for your own desktop app.

+## About this desktop app

+I have created a minimal example of a desktop app.
+The app uses tkinter and requests to display a random acronym from the 80's.

+## How to use it

+These are the steps to use this project as the basis for your own desktop app.

+1. Replace the code in `cli.py` and `acronyms` folder with your own
+1. Replace the icons in `resources` with your own
+1. Edit `.github/workflows/build.yml` and change the name "acronyms" to the name of your app

 To create a new release, use this git command:

 ```
-git tag v0.0.1 master
+git tag v0.0.1 master  # pick a version that has not been used
 git push origin v0.0.1
 ```

 ## Cut out

-I've cut the pypi_release section from the github action:
+I've cut the pypi_release section from the original github action yml, because I don't feel the need to release the desk top app on PyPi.
+However, this is the section I cut out:

 ```
 pypi_release: